 University of Florida College of Medicine

 (352) 392-7413 (phone)

-By identifying vitiligo susceptibility genes, we can learn more about the cause of this disorder.
-Depending on the genes involved, their normal functions, and the genetic changes that we, it might be possible to design new treatments based on understanding those genes.
-This knowledge may also lead to genetic testing to identify people predisposed to developing vitiligo.
-For these individuals, environmental risk factors can be more carefully avoided.
-Theoretically, future advances in gene therapy might also be developed to treat vitiligo, based on our discoveries.
+By identifying disease susceptibility genes, we can learn more about the cause of vitiligo.
+Depending on which genes are involved, what their normal functions are, and what genetic changes are found in vitiligo patients, it might be possible to design new treatments based on understanding those genes.
+Knowing which genes are important may also allow genetic testing for individuals that might be predisposed to having vitiligo, so that environmental risk factors can be more carefully avoided.
+Theoretically, it is possible that future advances in gene therapy might also help susceptible or affected persons.